zenoj/gutils/README.md

 # golang-utils
-<p> A utility package aimed at performance and as an extension to the standard library. </p>
+> A utility package aimed at performance and as an extension to the standard library. </p>

 The benchmarks folder discusses the solutions and shows why things are the way they are.